 Anita de la Puente joined The Growing Place in 1996 and assumed the role of Campus Director at the Ocean Park site in 2003.
 Anita has her B.A.
 Degree in Child and Adolescent Development, and her Master’s Degree in Education.
 She has participated in educator study tours in Chicago, Tucson, and Boulder as well as the schools in Reggio Emilia, Italy, the Opal School in Portland and the schools of Pistoia, Italy.
 Anita values a collaborative preschool community among parents, teachers and children as a foundation to provide high quality educational experiences where young children develop positive dispositions toward learning for academic success in life beyond preschool.
 Prior to joining TGP, Anita operated a licensed childcare program from her home while raising her children and had also worked in Human Resources.
-Anita is a member of the National Association for the Education of Young Children (NAEYC), The Association for Childhood Education International (ACEI) and the North American Reggio Emilia Alliance (NAREA).
+Anita is a California Mentor Director, a member of the National Association for the Education of Young Children (NAEYC), The Association for Childhood Education International (ACEI), and the North American Reggio Emilia Alliance (NAREA).